 Make sure the advisor provides you with an office address, email, and contact phone number.
 Those operating purely through mobile phones are likely to be dodgy.
 Make sure also that soon after meeting your client for the first time, they provide them with a client-care letter, confirming their contact details, regulatory body, complaints procedure, full details of the funding of the case, and an overview of the facts, law and processes involved in their particular case.

-- Have they provided you with a professional interpreter?
+- Have they provided you with a professional interpreter in the appropriate language?

 - Has the advisor got or applied for all the relevant papers in your case (usually through a process called a Subject Access Request)?

-- Have they advised you about the law, processes, and merits of their case?
+- Have they advised you about the law, processes, and merits of their case in writing?

-- Do they reply to your client’s calls and emails?
+- Do they reply to your calls and emails?

 - Are they in contact with your trafficking support worker?